Purify the mind through sound.

 - classes are held online using Zoom

-- classes are one hour, with plenty of time to ask questions
+- classes are 90 minutes, with plenty of time to ask questions

 - plenty of practice time in each class